Food Donor FAQs

 Why is food rescue important?

 Food insecurity is not a supply and demand issue...it’s a supply chain issue!
 40% of the food produced in the US food goes to waste, while 1 in 7 people go hungry (1 in 5 in Chicago).
-It’s not that we do not make enough food, it’s simply that good food is ending up in landfills rather than being eaten.
-Chicago FR aims to prevent this waste and improve food access for our neighbors.
+It’s not that we don’t produce enough food, it’s simply that good food is ending up in landfills .
+CFR aims to prevent this waste and improve food access for our neighbors.

 What if we’re already donating food?